dubistowch/mc-top-list/docs/adr/0003-use-react-for-frontend.md

 ## Context
 The project needs a frontend solution that can:
-- Display and search plugin/mod data efficiently
+- Display and search resource data efficiently
 - Provide a modern user experience
 - Be hosted as a static site
 - Handle client-side data processing